top of page

 MAIN ATTRACTIVES

-EL MORRO BEACH
+PLAYA EL MORRO

 Ten kilometers south of Bahia Inglesa is Playa El Morros, clear waters of peaceful tranquility.